Cautionary tales on heating-rate prescriptions in kilonovae: Introduction

-In this \emph{Letter}, we explore the impact of the updated heating rate prescription of~\citet{rosswog24a}.
+As discussed in \citet{rosswog24a}, the updated prescription produces substantially different heating rates for $Y_{e} \gtrsim 0.3$ and at times ($t \gtrsim \unit[1]{d}$).
+Therefore, for the majority of this \emph{Letter}, we will focus more on the impact of the updated heating rate prescription of~\citet{rosswog24a} in this regime.
 In particular, in Sec.~\ref{sec:models}, we briefly describe a semi-analytical kilonova model implemented in open-source software, \program{Redback}~\citep{sarin23_redback}, highlighting the differences in individual light curves and a population due to the heating-rate prescription alone.
 We follow this by showcasing the dangers of using the previous heating-rate prescription to fit realistic, simulated kilonovae observations in Sec.~\ref{sec:misspecify}.
 We then discuss the implications of uncertainty in the heating-rate prescriptions and conclude in Secs.~\ref{sec:implications} and \ref{sec:discussion}, respectively.